thuntran/daily-time-manager-tool/README.txt

     The Menu is explained in detail below:

-    1. View entire file
+    1. View all the tasks
-        - This option allow the users to view the file in the raw format, showing all the attributes of the Todo object.
+        - This option allow the users to view all of the Todo elements the user have created.
+The program will read the file and store the obejcts in the list.
+          The elements will be enumerated with the attributes of the Todo object shown.
     2. View uncompleted task
         - This option allow the users to view the elements in the ArrayList *uncompleted*.
 The elements will be enumerated with the numbers.
     3. Add new task